Britman72/AT_presence/README.md

 Furthermore, you will need the following:

-1. ActionTiles
+1. ActionTiles, DakBoard or other front-end display.
-2. SmartThings
+2. SmartThings Classic App.
-3. webCoRE
+3. webCoRE.
 4. Webserver with PHP and GD.
 5. MySQL database.